radius-project/docs/docs/content/guides/author-apps/containers/howto-environment-variables/index.md

    Here you can see the environment variables `FOO` and `BAZ`, with their accompanying values.

-## Step 4: Add a Mongo Link
+## Step 4: Add a Mongo database

-Next, add to `app.bicep` a [Mongo link]({{< ref portable-resources >}}), leveraging the default "dev" Recipe:
+Next, add to `app.bicep` a [Mongo database]({{< ref portable-resources >}}), leveraging the default "dev" Recipe:

 {{< rad file="snippets/3-app.bicep" embed=true marker="//LINK" >}}

-## Step 5: Connect to the Mongo Link
+## Step 5: Connect to the Mongo database

-Connections from a container to a link result in environment variables for connection information automatically being set on the container.
-Update your container definition to add a connection to the new Mongo link:
+Connections from a container to a resource result in environment variables for connection information automatically being set on the container.
+Update your container definition to add a connection to the new Mongo database:

 {{< rad file="snippets/3-app.bicep" embed=true marker="//CONTAINER" >}}